Skip to main content

 09 — Gesture-First Navigation

-10 — AI-Personalised Home Screens
+10 — AI-Personalized Home Screens

-Best for: Multi-feature apps, super-apps, and platforms.
+Best for: Super-apps and multi-feature platforms.

 Design Principles Behind Every Great Idea